 Van Geel et al. (2017) examined whether the dark tetrad predicts traditional bullying and cyberbullying.
 Their sample comprised 1568 participants (61.9% female) from 17 senior vocational high schools in the Netherlands.
 Concerning the dark tetrad and traditional bullying, they found that Machiavellianism, psychopathy, and sadism were predictors of traditional bullying, but narcissism was not.
 Concerning cyberbullying, sadism was found a significant predictor, whereas narcissism and psychopathy were marginally significant, and Machiavellianism was not significant.
-Van Geel et al. (2017) concluded that their study point to the possibility that sadism is more predictive of antisocial online behavior than dark triad traits; online antisocial behavior then seems more driven by sadistic pleasure, than by callousness, strategic considerations, or a threatened ego.
+Van Geel et al. (2017) conclude that their study points to the possibility that sadism is more predictive of antisocial online behavior than dark triad traits; online antisocial behavior then seems more driven by sadistic pleasure than by callousness, strategic considerations, or a threatened ego.

 It is interesting to note that the relationship between the dark tetrad traits and cyberbullying was weaker than the relationship with bullying.
 Moreover, sadism was found to be a unique predictor of traditional bullying when the dark triad and Big Five were controlled for.
 Van Geel et al. (2017) attributed this to the possibility that beyond a strategic instrument to achieve dominance (Machiavellianism) and callousness towards victims and thrill-seeking (psychopathy), seeing victims suffer may be a fundamental reason behind traditional bullying behaviors.